 Everybody loves numbers, so here a few:

-In 2020, 306 billion emails were sent and received each day, with that number set to increase to 319 billion per day by the end of 2021.
+In 2020, 306 billion emails were sent and received each day, with that number set to increasing to around 319 billion per day by in 2021.

 In 2019, the return-on-investment of email marketing was around $40 for every ONE dollar spent on email marketing.